bayareadevosymposium/bayareadevosymposium/_pages/talks.md

   sidebar: left
 ---

-There are two talk sessions (see <a href="https://bayareadevosymposium.github.io/bayareadevosymposium/schedule" target="_blank">schedule</a> for details): The first, from 1:40-2:55pm, is loosely centered around the topic of “Language Development and Visual Attention,” and the second, from 4:25-5:40pm, is loosely centered around the topic of “Socialization, Emotion, and Cultural Interactions.”
+There are two talk sessions (see <a href="https://bayareadevosymposium.github.io/bayareadevosymposium/schedule" target="_blank">schedule</a> for details): <b>Language Development and Visual Attention<b> and <b>Socialization, Emotion, and Cultural Interactions</b<>.
 Each session is 75 minutes, and presenters have 15 minutes to present, including time for questions.

 <h2>Talk Session 1: Language Development and Visual Attention</h2>